acquire-project/acquire-docs/trigger.md

 ## Select Storage

-`Storage` objects have identifiers which specify the file type (e.g. Zarr or tif) and settings described by an instance of the `StorageProperties` class.
+`Storage` objects have identifiers which specify the file type (e.g. Zarr or tiff) and settings described by an instance of the `StorageProperties` class.
 We can set the file type to Zarr and set the file name to "out" with:

 ```python
 p.video[0].storage.identifier = runtime.device_manager().select(acquire.DeviceKind.Storage,'zarr')